driantn/birthday-reminder/README.md

 ## Important

-For the reminder to work you will need to have Background Sync permission enabled in your browser.
+For the reminder to work you will need to have Background Sync site setting permission enabled in your browser.
 Better use Chrome browser for it.

 Also after opening the page it will require permission for notifications and also you will need to install/add it to home screen for it